zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Get details on all casters belonging to this account.
+Get details on all casters belonging to this account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash